 The position for sick and self-isolating employees is complex.
 Unhelpfully, the employee facing version of the HMRC guidance over-simplifies the issue when it says such employees can be furloughed "at any time".
-Employers will need to make sure that sick and self-isolating (and shielding) employees understand that there are, in fact, significant constraints on their ability to furlough them.
+Employers will need to make sure that sick, self-isolating and shielding employees understand that there are, in fact, constraints on their ability to furlough them.

-First, the Direction stipulates that where Statutory Sick Pay (SSP) is payable, or liable to be payable, to an employee (regardless of whether it is ever claimed) at the time the employer wishes to furlough, the furlough cannot begin until that original SSP period has ended.
-For example, if an employee contracts coronavirus and is signed off sick for 2 weeks, that employee becomes entitled to be paid SSP.
-The employer will only be able to furlough this employee once that 2-week SSP period is over.
-Once it is over, the employer is potentially able to furlough the employee regardless of whether they subsequently fall ill or need to self-isolate.

-On the face of it, this rule appears to restrict the ability of employers to furlough shielding employees.
-Shielding employees are entitled to SSP.
-Therefore, if an employee is advised to shield for 12 weeks, they will be entitled to SSP for that initial 12-week period.
-Under the wording of the Direction, this initial SSP period would have to lapse before the furlough period could begin.
-We think this must be an unintended consequence of the Direction, since it is directly contrary to the Guidance.
-We hope this will be rectified soon.
-In the meantime, we recommend that employers take specific legal advice on the subject of furloughing a shielding employee.
+Firstly, the First Direction stipulated that where Statutory Sick Pay (SSP) is payable, or liable to be payable, to an employee (regardless of whether it is ever claimed) at the time the employer wished to furlough, the furlough could not begin until that original SSP period has ended.
+On the face of it, this rule appeared to restrict the ability of employers to furlough shielding employees who were unable to work from home.
+Shielding employees who are unable to work from home are entitled to SSP.
+Therefore, if such an employee was advised to shield for 12 weeks, they would be entitled to SSP for that initial 12-week period.
+Under the wording of the First Direction, it appeared that the initial SSP period would have had to lapse before any furlough period could begin.
+However, the Second Direction has been amended to provide that an employer and employee can agree to end a period of incapacity and replace it with a period of furlough.

-Second, the question of whether an employer is entitled to furlough a sick employee depends on the length of the sickness absence and the reason for wanting to furlough them.
+Secondly, the question of whether an employer is entitled to furlough a sick employee depends on the length of the sickness absence and the reason for wanting to furlough them.
 The Guidance differentiates between "short-term" and "long-term" sickness absence.
 Short-term sickness absence is not defined but is usually understood to mean absences lasting up to 4 weeks (for example, on the Government's Fit for Work website).